Skip to Content

 To defrost it, unwrap the dish (or transfer it from the airtight container onto a plate) and leave at room temperature for a few hours until it’s fully thawed.

-Pinterest pin for apple crumble
+Pinterest pin for dairy-free apple crumble

 I hope you’ll love this dairy-free apple crumble as much as I do.
 If you make it yourself, please leave a rating or comment below to let me know how it went.
 Happy baking! xo